-- Pick an element p of the array as the pivot, uniformly at random. - Rearrange and split the array into two subarrays LESS and GREATER by comparing each element to p. - 3.
-Recurse on LESS and GREATER. - ► $O(n \log n)$ expected-time complexity for all inputs of n numbers. - One can also generate a random permutation of the input numbers and then run the standard QuickSort on that shuffled array.
+- Pick an element p of the array as the pivot, uniformly at random. - Rearrange and split the array into two subarrays LESS and GREATER by comparing each element to p. - In the second second - $O(n \log n)$ expected-time complexity for all inputs of n numbers. - One can also generate a random permutation of the input numbers and then run the standard QuickSort on that shuffled array.